 - Elementary Education with Early Childhood Endorsement

-Two Masters of Arts degree programs and one Master's in Teaching program are offered, each allowing specializations developed in consultation with a faculty member:
+Two Masters of Arts degree programs are offered, each allowing specializations developed in consultation with a faculty member:

 The department’s programs are shaped by a common set of core beliefs which provide focus to our learning, teaching and ongoing engagement with our community.
 Our core beliefs include the important stances we take in reflecting, knowing and learning.